 ECS offers the only In-Vessel Tunnel-type composting system developed and built in North America.
 This technology offers the ultimate in Best Management Practice compliance, odor and leachate control, and below freezing cold weather performance.

-Their sealed, well-drained, and highly controlled aeration allows them to reliably manage less-than-ideal feedstock mixes without creating nuisance odors.
-Their unique level of thermal control provides rapid heating of cold loads and very uniform temperatures throughout the pile to insure the Process to Further Reduce Pathogens (PFRP) is quickly and reliably achieved.
-Additionally, the robust design and construction of ECS’ In-Vessel Tunnels means that they will last for decades.
+Their sealed, well-drained, and highly controlled aeration allows them to reliably manage less-than ideal feedstock mixes without creating nuisance odors.
+Their unique level of thermal control provides rapid heating of cold loads to very uniform temperatures throughout the pile to insure the Process to Further Reduce Pathogens (PFRP) is quickly and reliably achieved.
+Additionally, the robust design and construction of ECS’ In-Vessel Tunnels means that they last for decades.

 The aeration system provides reversing and recirculating process airflow to control and maintain uniform BMP compliant temperatures and oxygen levels.
-Process air is exhaust air which is typically scrubbed through an ECS designed biofilter.
+Process air is exhausted through an ECS designed biofilter.
 All components in contact with the compost’s corrosive airstream are made from either stainless steel or polymeric materials.
 The aeration system is designed to conserve energy with variable speed fans, a unique low-friction aeration floors, and adaptive control strategies.
 Motorized dampers control airflow and direction to each vessel.
 Damper positions are automatically set by the control system.

 ECS’ CompTrollerTM is an automated aeration control and monitoring system that is operating at all ECS compost installations.
 It is designed to achieve regulatory compliance; offers operators a broad range of process options; and provides each vessel with independent and automatic control for achieving process goals.
 The CompTrollerTM is remotely accessible via the web and is flexible, robust, and keeps your data safe.

 We want to learn more about your project goals.
 Call or email us to get started.